Shetty073/lancer-crm-tailwind-edition/README.md

-# lancer-crm
+# lancer-crm-tailwind-edition

 Laravel based CRM for real estate channel partners for client management.
+This one uses tailwind CSS for frontend styling.

 Self hosted